Where did we come from?

 • Have staff on hand in our reception areas to help you with any aspect of your visit during opening hours

-• Make group exercise classes, courts and crèche sessions bookable online, or at reception 6 days in advance from 7am in the morning (clubs and societies can organise longer term bookings by contacting the General Manager).
+• Make group exercise classes, courts and crèche sessions bookable online, or at reception, up to 7 days in advance from 10pm in the evening (clubs and societies can organise longer term bookings by contacting the General Manager).

 • Make as many of our memberships, products and services available to purchase can online at www.better.org.uk

 • We will continue to invest in technology to simplify our booking and entry process and improve your online experience.

 • Allow you to move through reception yourself via self-service kiosks

 • Provide self service information desks near reception, giving you access to information and the ability to purchase sports courses, memberships and book sessions.

 • Wi-Fi is being installed so you can stay connected

 As a charitable social enterprise, the health and happiness of our customers is very important to us.
 We believe everyone in the community should be able to enjoy the many and varied benefits of a healthy and active lifestyle.
 We do this by providing a variety of sport, leisure and fitness facilities at a range of prices to suit every budget.